MaxencePPierre/Deep-Object-Pose---Nvidia-Integration/README.md

 # Deep-Object-Pose---Nvidia-Integration

 This repository is a tutorial for embedding a Neural network for object detection through live camera streaming on a Nvidia Jetson nano.
-The neural networkd used is the official DOPE ROS package for detection and 6-DoF pose estimation of known objects from an RGB camera.
+The neural network used is the official DOPE ROS package for detection and 6-DoF pose estimation of known objects from an RGB camera.
 The network has been trained on the following YCB objects: cracker box, sugar box, tomato soup can, mustard bottle, potted meat can, and gelatin box.

 The official repository is available [here](https://github.com/NVlabs/Deep_Object_Pose).